samchristywork/hilbert-unifont/README.md

 beaten by the Hilbert approach near the center, while the Hilbert approach has its own issues near the X=3000 and X=14000 regions.

-The code to gather this data can be found in TODO.
+The code to gather this data can be found in the `locality_test` directory.

 ## Reconstructing the Canonical Font Visualization